KangLiao929/DR-GAN/README.md

 cd DR-GAN/
 ```

+## Dataset

+We synthesize the radial distortion image dataset including the training and test datset, based on the polynomial camera model (four distortion parameters: k1, k2, k3, and k4 involved).
+The synthesized dataset is avaiable [here](https://drive.google.com/drive/folders/1VAKPe3nmFVRIxVv35ueTkB2JXCsMvdfS?usp=sharing), which can be serve as a benchmark in the field of the distortion rectification.
+To our knowledge, there is no released distortion image dataset for training and performance evaluation.

 ## Getting Started & Testing

 - Download the pretrained models through the following links ([generator](https://drive.google.com/file/d/1dmEpGbsHIdmMDtdPxcFPPhRl9TL0TquJ/view?usp=sharing)), and unzip and put them into `weights/`.